-As part of our series How to Fully Fund Your PhD, here is a list of universities that fully fund PhD students in Health Informatics.
-PhDs in Health Informatics can lead to a variety of exciting careers, including fields such as academic research and scholarship, research science, leadership in public and private health care organizations, and consultancy for health policy.
+As part of our series How to Fully Fund Your PhD, here is a list of universities that offer fully funded PhD Programs in Health Informatics.
+PhD in Health Informatics can lead to a variety of exciting careers, including fields such as academic research and scholarship, research science, leadership in public and private health care organizations, and consultancy for health policy.

 The ProFellow database for graduate and doctoral study also spotlights external funding opportunities for graduate school, including dissertation research, fieldwork, language study, and summer work experiences.